Zasilkovna/WooCommerce/packetery/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-With the help of our official plugin, You can choose pickup points of Packeta and its external carriers in all of Europe, or utilize address delivery to 25 countries in the European Union, straight from the cart in Your e-shop.
+With the help of our official plugin, you can choose pickup points of Packeta and its external carriers in all of Europe, or utilize address delivery to 25 countries in the European Union, straight from the cart in your e-shop.
 You can also submit all your orders to Packeta with just one click.

 == Description ==

 = Plugin functions: =

-* the ability to choose a pickup place in Your cart using our widget v6
+* the ability to choose a pickup place in your cart using our widget v6
 * the ability to change the destination pickup point of an existing order
 * the option to allow checkout address validation using our widget HD
 * delivery to Packeta pickup places (Czech Republic, Slovakian Republic, Hungary, and Romania)